-A few months ago, I was introduced to horseback riding by a dear friend.
+A few months ago, I was introduced to horseback riding.
 I attended about three riding sessions and had a great time.
 It was always interesting to watch others ride a horse and the experience of riding one yourself is something else.
 Horses are smart, they understand human intent.
 They can also be a bit sassy by making you work your commands.
 There is a lot to learn as a beginner, but that comes with anything you’re interested in.

 Something I realized is many brands reference a horse in their logo.
 Hermes, Ferrari, Porsche, Coach, Ralph Lauren, and so on.
 Horses, as a symbol, represent positive traits; not limited to wealth, success, majesty, strength, and traits different cultures referenced throughout history.

 horseback riding fashion

 There is a whole fashion house with horseback riding.
 As a beginner, I stick to the basics: long sleeve top, jeans or leggings, and short-heeled booties.
 For safety purposes, there are appropriate horseback riding helmets.